 Peter Berger – Religion as Establishing a “Sacred Cosmos”

-Peter Berger (1929-2017) was a theologian and sociologist.
+Peter Berger (1929–2017) was a theologian and sociologist.
 He is considered one of the most influential American sociologists of the last century, especially for his work in the sociology of religion (1).
-In this entry, we look at Berger’s working definition and theory of religion, and some of his ideas about the concept of secularization.
+In this entry, Berger’s working definition and theory of religion and some of his ideas about the concept of secularization are considered.

 Berger sees all religious propositions as “projections grounded in specific infrastructures” and defines religion as “the human enterprise by which a sacred cosmos is established.”
-For Berger, the human awareness of the sacred is crucial to religious consciousness.
-Without this consciousness, it would not have been possible for human beings to conceive of a cosmos.
+For Berger, human awareness of the sacred is crucial to religious consciousness.
+Without this, it would not have been possible for humans to conceive of a sacred cosmos.
 Berger writes,

 “It can thus be said that religion has played a strategic part in the human enterprise of world-building.
 Religion implies the farthest reach of man’s self-externalization, of his infusion of reality with his own meanings.
 Religion implies that human order is projected into the totality of being.
 Put differently, religion is the audacious attempt to conceive of the entire universe as being humanly significant” (2).

-Berger claims that religion is to be found in institutional form and the ongoing constructing of symbolic universes of meaning and value legitimation within society,
+Berger maintains that religion is found in institutional form and the ongoing construction of symbolic universes of meaning and value legitimation within society.

 “Religion legates social institutions by bestowing upon them an ultimately valid ontological status, that is, by locating them within a sacred cosmic frame of reference.
 The historical constructions of human activity are viewed from a vantage point that, in its own self-definition, transcends both history and man… to repeat, the historically crucial part of religion in the process of legitimation is explicable in terms of the unique capacity of religion to “locate” human phenomena within a cosmic frame of reference.
 All legitimation serves to maintain reality—reality, that is, as defined in a particular human collectivity.
 Religious legitimation purports to relate the human defined reality to ultimate, universal, and sacred reality.
 The inherently precarious and transitory constructions of human activity are thus given the semblance of ultimate security and permanence” (3).